 |GDMA 4240||Contemporary Issues in Graphic Design||3|

-This program is delivered in an e-mobile environment that uses laptop computers and specific software.
+Students are required to supply their own laptop and subscribe to specific software.
 Students are advised NOT to purchase a personal laptop computer until specifications and requirements have been provided to successful applicants.

 Upon successful completion of the program, students are eligible to receive a Bachelor of Design, Graphic Design for Marketing.